Panasonic GX80 vs LX100

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the GX80 comes out slightly ahead of the LX100 (9 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GX80 emerges as the winner of the contest (10 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.